 Developmental editing is not an entry-level position.
 It’s the type of editing that focuses on the big-picture of how a story works.

-If you’ve ever read a story with an implausible plot, or one that moved so slowly you were too bored to finish, or one that featured a character who was too stupid to live – you’ve seen what happens when a story doesn’t work.
-Developmental editors are trained to help authors see and solve these big-picture problems.
+If you’ve ever read a novel with an implausible plot, or one that moved so slowly you were too bored to finish, or one that featured a character who made utterly incomprehensible choices – you’ve seen what happens when a story doesn’t work.

 In other words, developmental editing is not about putting commas in the right place.